Eligibility for Application

 In view of the current shortage of hostel places, no on-campus accommodation can be provided for students taking Self-financed Taught programmes or Part-time programmes.

-Please note that continuing students (extending beyond the normative period of study) are no longer eligible to apply for postgraduate halls, and are recommended to visit the webpage of Incoming Students Section, Office of Student Affairs http://www.cuhk.edu.hk/osa/iss/OHIS_Eng/index.html for information regarding off-campus accommodation.
+Please note that continuing students (extending beyond the normative period of study) are no longer eligible to apply for the postgraduate halls, and are recommended to visit the webpage of Learning and Cultural Enhancement Section, Office of Student Affairs or send email to email@example.com or call the staff there at 39437945 for information regarding off-campus accommodation.

 All successful applicants have to commit to hostel accommodation by academic terms with an allowance to pay the hostel fee by monthly instalments.
-Residents have to pay the hostel fee until the end of the term even though they leave the hostel in the middle of the term.
-The academic year is divided into three terms: 1 August to 22 December 2016, 1 January to 31 May 2017, and 1 June to 18 July 2017.
-Only residents with special reasons such as graduation, internship, exchange and medical condition can apply for exemption from paying for the whole term.
+A resident has to pay the hostel fee until the end of the term even though he/she leaves the hostel in the middle of the term.

-Once the application has been confirmed successful by the Selection Board, the HK$2,000 application fee will ONLY be used to settle part of the first two months' hostel fee and is NON-REFUNDABLE.
-Once registered and / or obtained the hostel keys, the resident will be billed for the whole month's rent, HK$3,500 deposit and HK$20 Residents' Association fee.
+Once the application has been confirmed to be successful by the Selection Board, the HK$2,000 application fee will ONLY be used to settle part of the first two months' hostel fee and is NON-REFUNDABLE in any circumstances.
+Once registered and / or obtained the hostel keys, the resident will be billed for the whole month's rent, HK$3,500 and HK$20 Residents' Association fee.

 Number of visitors since 1 February,2002: